-Governance to this stage has been provided by the CPE Board which includes Cllrs David Ritchie and James Mallinder and Senior Officers Nick Khan and Philip Ridley.
-A Resilient Coast Project Board will be established upon approval of the OBC by the EA and following approval by ESC Cabinet.
+Governance to this stage has been provided by the CPE Board which includes ClIrs David Ritchie and James Mallinder and Senior Officers Nick Khan and Philip Ridley.
+A Resilient Coast Project Board now needs to be established in accordance with the Outline Business Case and subject to approval from Cabinet.
 Wider project Governance is already being established with officers' partners and stakeholders and includes a new Coastal Community group for our pilot locations at Thorpeness, Southwold, Great Yarmouth and Hemsby and will extend to other key coastal communities including Pakefield, Easton Bavents, Corton and Gunton.